Last Updated on October 5, 2022 by Griselda M.

 And now, is ready to get into the oven!

-Fix a Soggy Cheesecake Crust
+How to Fix a Soggy Cheesecake Crust

 So the water entered your cake, you don’t know what to do and probably you’re thinking there is nothing you can do.
 Let me tell you how you can save a cheesecake or crust when the water has already gotten into the springform pan or into your cheesecake.

-Firstly, don’t feel disappointed, we all make mistakes in the kitchen.
+Don’t feel disappointed, we all make mistakes in the kitchen.
 I once burned out a lasagna for not being alert and attentive.
 I know!
 But relax, it’s part of our cooking learning.

-Secondly, we’ve come up with an interesting and ingenious solution for you.
+We’ve come up with an interesting and ingenious solution for you.